My Principles So Far

 The more money and power involved, the more risk-averse people become.

-Fewer rules, more well-enforced.
+Live by fewer rules, more well-enforced.

 About 3% of people destroy everything for everyone else, though it can become 10% if the culture permits it.